 #1.
 Sign up for an online money management software, like Mint.com

-One of the top budgeting and finance sites we have found is Mint.
+One of the top budgeting and finance sites is Mint.
 It allows you to keep up with all of your finances in one place by registering any account you have – car payments, mortgage, credit cards, checking and savings accounts, student loans, etc. You can sync any account you have with Mint, and they will organize and track everything.

 This is great not only for budgeting reasons but also for keeping track of the bills you still have to pay while gone.
 Some will have more than others, but chances are you’ll still have to pay something while on the road.
 Mint alerts you to any bills that are due in the next month, and you can set up budgets for anything you like to make sure you are staying on track with your finances.